The Taming of the Shrew on screen: Franco Zeffirelli (1967)

 Sylvan Barnet believes that in this adaptation, "Kate and Petruchio fall in love almost as soon as they see each other."
 Barbara Hodgdon has also pointed out that several times, Katherina can be seen gazing longingly at Petruchio.
-Critics have also noted that Katherina twice consciously makes the decision to go along with Petruchio.
-The first moment is behind the stained glass window, when she silently decides to marry him.
+Critics have also noted that Katherina twice consciously decides to go along with Petruchio.
+The first moment is behind the stained glass window when she silently decides to marry him.
 The second is when she follows him after he leaves her at the gates of Padua.
 In this version, Katherina delivers her final speech seemingly without irony.
 Zeffirelli and Burton both wanted Elizabeth Taylor to deliver the speech ironically, a la Mary Pickford, but Taylor felt it would be better to speak seriously, and then undermine that seriousness by leaving the banquet without Petruchio, thus subverting his apparent authority over her.
 However, Elizabeth Schafer calls the film "intensely conservative," citing the controversial advertising blurb; "A motion picture for every man who ever gave the back of his hand to his beloved...and for every woman who deserved it.
 Which takes in a lot of people!
 Russell Jackson argues the film "offers a 1960s liberation more likely to appeal to Lawrentians than present-day feminists."
 However, Schafer does go on to acknowledge that "because of the sheer power of Taylor's presence, Katherina occupies a far more memorable filmic space than the dramatic space she has in the original play.